 Making a construction plan before beginning the construction is imperative.
 It provides a detailed overview of the building.
-Keeping that in mind, a different types of drawings is used today for this purpose.
+Keeping that in mind, different types of drawings are used today for this purpose.

 - Architectural Drawings

 - Structural Drawings

 - Miscellaneous Drawings

 Architectural drawings are the technical representation of a building that is made prior to the beginning of the construction process.
 They are made with lines, projections and are based on a scale.

 An Architectural Site Plan is an aerial view of the construction site that includes the primary building and its adjoining constructions.